 It’s so popular that there are myths about how it came to be, ranging from a stubborn okra plant on the baseball diamond to the fact that the school needed a mascot that was mean and green.
 Whatever the case, the Fighting Okra’s permanent grimace makes the college football mascot costume even better.

-8. Demon Deacon from Wake Forest University
+9. Demon Deacon, Wake Forest University

 I have some serious qualms with Demon Deacon up there.
-First, the mascot came from a 1923 write-up after Wake Forest beat rival school Trinity (now Duke University), when the editor of the paper referred to the team as the Demon Deacons for their devilish play.
+First, the mascot came from a 1923 write-up after Wake Forest beat rival school Trinity (now Duke University), when the editor of the paper referred to the football team as the Demon Deacons for their devilish play.
 Let’s remember that Wake Forest University is a private research university, but began as a biblical college.